Your nonprofit is a business; treat it like one

 About the Book

-The Only Online Marketing Book You Need for Your Nonprofit is the second book in a series of three intended to help businesses, schools, and organisations get a grasp on the sometimes dizzying world of online marketing.
+The Only Online Marketing Book You Need for Your Nonprofit is the second book in a series of three intended to help businesses, schools, and nonprofit organisations get a grasp on the sometimes dizzying world of online marketing.

 This book will fuel your interest and excitement about what digital offers your nonprofit or foundation, and how you can use the internet to succeed.
 Your digital presence is an extension of all the things your business does online and offline.
 It’s an exciting time!

-Successful businesses and foundations have marketing campaigns.
+Successful businesses and nonprofits have marketing campaigns.
 The only difference is that one campaign is to sell a product to fit the buyer’s lifestyle and identity and the other sells a donation to fit the buyer’s lifestyle and identity.